Matrimer/blue-hyprland/README.md

 - Mouse control (left-click menus?
 Rofi as menu?)
 - keyboard shortcut hints
 - some menus and a way of accessing them
+- setup homebrew and install cli programs through it instead of rpm-ostree

 ## Included software
 - Terminal emulator